The Road Less Traveled

 Back at the farm, practice language skills, make gelato, pastry, and ravioli, learn about sheep and goat herding, hike to a nearby waterfall in Abruzzi National Park, and gather with new farm friends at the evening lakeside festival and farewell feast.

 Take the train north to Florence, the birthplace of the Renaissance.
-Visit Giotto’s Campanile (bell tower), Brunelleschi’s dome, the Basilica di Santa Croce (with the tombs of Michelangelo and Machiavelli), Boboli Gardens and Pitti Palace, San Lorenzo Market and Plaza Del Duomo, and Ponte Vecchio.
+Visit the Uffizi Gallery, the Duomo, the Basilica di Santa Croce (with the tombs of Michelangelo and Machiavelli), Boboli Gardens and Pitti Palace, San Lorenzo Market and Plaza Del Duomo, and Ponte Vecchio.

 Set off on an adventurous hiking exploration of Cinque Terre, seeing Tuscany along the way.
 Enjoy stunning panoramas, savory snacks, and simply be inspired.